arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds.md

 ### Handling Illusions

 An illusion created by this mystery effects all human senses.
-It triggers the move __Sense the Veil__ when an Initiate is in it's presence.
+It does trigger the __Unseen Sense__ of other Initiates when they are in its presence.
 For everybody else, the illusion is perfectly believable and they will try to rationalize it as best as they can.
 If believing it is impossible, possibly because it has a flaw and it has been noticed, the illusion is dispelled.